mohitmsingh/automation-script/powershell/NASAzureFileSyncronizer/README.md

-# NASAzureFileSyncronizer (Sync NAS(OnPrem) to VM to Azure Cloud)
+# NASAzureFileSyncronizer (Sync NAS(OnPrem) to Jump Server to Azure Cloud)

 ### 1.1	Assumption & Limitation

 i.
-Between OnPrem VM to NAS, Robocopy is in place without /MIR i.e. Copy paste is happening between those endpoints, due to which anything deleted from Azure File Share will never be deleted from NAS.
+Between OnPrem Jump Server to NAS, Robocopy is in place without /MIR i.e. Copy paste is happening between those endpoints, due to which anything deleted from Azure File Share will never be deleted from NAS.

 ii.
-Intentional & Adjustable Delay has been added between Azure  File Share to OnPrem VM to avoid any potential data/file loss
+Intentional & Adjustable Delay has been added between Azure  File Share to OnPrem Jump Server to avoid any potential data/file loss

 iii.Below diagram is the logical plan of the solution